Cloud computing: understanding the advantages and disadvantages

 Flexibility and Scalability

-One of the main strengths of cloud computing is undoubtedly the flexibility it offers.
-Unlike on-site systems, it allows businesses to add or remove resources quickly.
-This adaptability is essential in a constantly evolving business environment, where needs can change overnight.
+One of the main assets of cloud computing is undoubtedly the flexibility it offers.
+Unlike on-premises systems, it allows businesses to quickly add or remove resources.
+This adaptability is essential in a constantly changing business environment, where needs can change overnight.

 Cost Reduction